live-alchemy/portfolio/src/pages/2022-10-10-journey-into-horsemanship/index.md

 The ride got off to a rocky start.
 Our packhorse rolled his pack as soon as we were out the gate, and the fellow who drove us came trotting up behind brandishing my axe as it had fallen off my horse instantly.
 We repacked the horse, I secured the axe and we departed in earnest only to have the chainsaw fail to start at the second tree we found laying across the trail.
 Having dealt with a number of chainsaw failures that Winter, I felt this was at least predictable and Jamie and I were able to diagnose a flooded carb and patiently allowed it to drain out while hacking at tree uselessly with my axe.
 We eventually got the saw running again and were off, but no sooner had we completed perhaps 15% of the trail in did the saw get caught under some trees and was utterly ruined, the bar bent to a full 90 degrees away from the handle.
 Oh well, good thing I had that axe, a last minute purchase in Smithers.

-We arrived at the first campsite around 2am, and I was beginning to appreciate the emergence of a theme.
+We arrived at the first campsite, Cache Camp, around 2am, and I was beginning to discern a theme to this line of work.
 The following morning, we noticed that Jamie no longer had his InReach device, but my intuition suggested a quick trot back down the trail and I found it after about 10 minutes at a light jog!
 We rode on, the pack horse rolling once more and gear tumbling off our saddles again.
 When we finally got sorted out and settled on our routine for tying the diamond (a hitch that is essential for keeping a packhorse secured), we made decent time, even without the help of the gasoline powered chainsaw.
 This is where the trail gets rough.
 Numerous hours of bogland lay before us and so we trudged on and on until we finally made the second camp at Cullivan Creek, managing to unstuck a horse hoof without injury.
 With a couple hours of daylight left, we opted to ride on and press for Bug, arriving under the auspices of twilight.
 Exhausted, we noted that a grizzly bear had utterly destroyed the cook house but we opted to leave that as it lay till the morrow.

 On the morrow, a float plane landed on the dock and insisted on returning Jamie to Mountain Shadow to lead a group of staff and clients, including Glen Stewart, back down the freshly cut trail, this time in a single day.
 The plane also deposited the camp cook, Gwen, whose task it would be to clean the cookhouse.
 I assisted by fixing the water line and doing what little I could given my exhausted and sore condition, hardly daring to imagine what Jamie was going through.
 Gwen was able to get Shepherd’s Pie ready and had it warm for the groups arrival at, you guessed it, 2 in the morning.
 Needless to say, they were a little shell shocked by what had just happened and I was to hear a detailed account over the next few days of how chaotic it had been to ride that endless trail in with 43 horses, including 7 colts who all got loose and failed to make it to base camp, in a single afternoon.